jric/app_error/README.md

 ## Changelog

+- 2.4.5: Fix the dist* to grab all the files underneath
 - 2.4.4: Define package as files in dist* instead of just dist
 - 2.4.3: I think I created the previous build without compiling the code first, so completely foobarred
 - 2.4.2: Make commonJS and ESM packages available with explicit import in case default doesn't work